Nicklu-HQ/CCS-model-for-ONT/README.md

 Liscence:

     This technology is owned by Haoqinbio company from Shanghai China.
-You are welcome to use it for basical research but not for commercial activity.
+You are welcome to use it for basical research but not for commercial activity. if you have any question about this,please email luxh@haoqinbio.com